occipital/django-content-settings/docs/template_types.md

 It works in the same way as `SimpleExecNoArgs` but it executes the code only once for creation py object, where `SimpleExecNoArgs` compiled once and executes everytime when you access the variable.

-*It is somehow more natural way to go, but at the same time more dangures, as it keeps all of the globals in the context of the first execution.
+*It is a more natural way to go, but at the same time more dangures, as it keeps all of the globals in the context of the first execution.
 You should be aware of it when you use it*

 ## Calling Functions in Template *([source](source.md#templatetagscontent_settings_extras))*

-if you want create a callable setting, such a `DjangoTemplate` or `SimpleEval`, you can render the result of colling in your template using `content_settings_call` tag from `content_settings_extras` library:
+If you want to create a callable setting, such as `DjangoTemplate` or `SimpleEval`, you can render the result of calling in your template using `content_settings_call` tag from `content_settings_extras` library:

 ```html
 {% load content_settings_extras %}